ABOUT NEWCASTLE WRITERS FESTIVAL

 The inaugural Newcastle Writers Festival was held in 2013 and was a resounding success.
 More than 70 writers participated in 38 sessions.

 In 2014 in collaboration with Newcastle Library, the festival added a primary schools program.
-Since then, more than 12,000 students have attended festival events in Newcastle and Cessnock thanks to support from the Catfish Foundation and Cessnock City Council.
+Since then, more than 14,000 students have attended festival events and the Story Hunter program thanks to support from Create NSW, Catfish Foundation, Cessnock City Council, and Newcastle Library.

-NWF is now one of the largest regional literary festivals in Australia.
-The festival extends beyond the annual event and now includes the $5000 Fresh Ink Emerging Writer Prize for regional NSW residents and the unique Story Hunter program, which trains local writers to lead intensive creative writing workshops in primary schools throughout the region.
+NWF was established by Rosemarie Milsom who was working as a journalist at the time.
+The festival is now one of the largest in Australia.
+It extends beyond the annual event and includes the $5000 Fresh Ink Emerging Writer Prize for regional NSW residents and the unique Story Hunter program, which trains local writers to lead intensive creative writing workshops in primary schools throughout the region.

 The festival is overseen by a board, which includes Kate Robinson (President), Rosemarie Milsom (Vice-President), Annette Morrissey (Treasurer), Jenny McPeak (Secretary), Lyn Thurnham, David Couri, Ofa Fitzgibbons, Jane Albert and Dan Cox.

-A small, dedicated team presents the festival each year, including Program Manager Amy Lovat, Digital Manager Zoe Drew, Artist Logistics Manager Cherrie Sheldrick, and Story Hunter Coordinator Emma Biddle.
+A small, dedicated team presents the festival each year, including Program Manager Amy Lovat, Digital Manager Zoe Drew, and Artist Logistics Manager Cherrie Sheldrick.

 Board Members